What are Employee Wellness Programs?

 1. Set goals that will benefit both the company and the staff

 When creating a wellness program, it is important that you don’t lose sight of your main objective.
 Ensure that all parts of the program provide benefits for both the staff and the company.
-It is crucial that wellness programs are catered to the audience of your employees.
+It is crucial that wellness programs cater to the audience of your employees.

 2. Set up a dedicated team

-A comprehensive wellness program takes a lot of time and work to create and so it is wise to form a good team capable of handling the project.
-Even though the team is likely to have HR lead it, it should also include people who have a good understanding of the employees and who have the interest of promoting a healthy workstation.
+A comprehensive wellness program takes a lot of time and work to create.
+It is wise to form a good team capable of handling the project.
+Even though the team is likely to have HR lead it, it should also include people who have a good understanding of the employees and who have an interest in promoting a healthy workplace.

 3. Collect data

-Do adequate research by going to employees to identify the areas that need to be addressed.
+Do adequate research by talking with employees to identify the areas that need to be addressed.
 This can be done through face-to-face meetings and internal surveys.

 4. Make a plan

-After collecting the right data, the next step is to build a plan with the goals of a wellness program and the strategies needed to achieve them.
-A budget for the initiative should also be formed.
+After collecting the right data, the next step is to develop the goals of the wellness program and the strategies that can be used to achieve them.
+Steps for periodically evaluating the initiative should also be created.

 5. Communicate the program

 The wellness program should be communicated to employees.
 They should be able to understand the schemes that are involved, the importance of wellness, and the positive effect it will have on their lives.